Michaelh0/Math-Parker-Math-Puzzles/README.md

 https://www.youtube.com/watch?v=ILrqPpLpwpE&list=PLz4TOaOdaIEysPF9x8HImrVAwC3MSppjM

-The two I worked on are Take-away Triangl,e and David and Anton Problem, and the Unique Distance Problem.
+The three I worked on are Take-away Triangl,e and David and Anton Problem, and the Unique Distance Problem.